Hamstring-NDR/hamstring/docs/usage.rst

 Getting Started
 ---------------

-To use heiDGAF, just use the provided ``docker-compose.yml`` to quickly bootstrap your environment:
+To use HAMSTRING, just use the provided ``docker-compose.yml`` to quickly bootstrap your environment:

 .. code-block:: console